tavferreira/technigo-bootcamp-projects/README.md

 - Site should have a header with responsive image/video, a signup form, and a FAQ accordion.
 - Contribute by helping others with this project on Stackoverflow.
 - If selected; demo your solution for your team.
+- Deploy your site, when the code review is done.

 ## How to hand in the code 🎯